michaelgaunt404/ODOT-Value-Pricing/README.txt

 IMPORTANT ITEMS:::::DATA
 \/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/
-Data from external sources are kept in the data folder.
+Data from external sources are kept in the data/ folder.
-Data generated for this work - eg manually sourced gps coordinates or output files - are contained in the output folder.
+Data generated for this work - eg manually sourced gps coordinates or output files - are contained in the output/ folder.
+Raw extracted data for each data source follows extracted_%%%_data.csv convention. extracted_local_data_kept.csv is the final data output to be used in validation/calibration model purposes.

 IMPORTANT ITEMS:::::SCRIPTS
 \/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/
+GENERAL NOTE
+|-> Most of the scripts have a utility section towards the top of the script that
+    defines a relative path.
+If someone wants to replicate this work they may have to redfine a part of this section so that it can work for them locally.
+In addition, these sections have to commented out if the script is ran sourced by another script or if the markdown is re-knitted.

 ODOT_mappr_mkdwn.RMD
 |-> sources scripts in R folder in order to